Is Catania safe to visit? A comprehensive safety guide

 Overpricing

-One of the most common scams in Catania that’s targeted toward most tourists is overpricing of products and services.
+One of the most common scams in Catania that are targeted toward most tourists is overpricing of products and services.
 Frauds take advantage of their limited understanding of the city to charge them higher fees.
 To avoid this, agree on a price for your purchase in advance.
 It will also help if you do thorough research and ask trusted locals about the reasonable costs for the product or service you’re paying for.

 Taxi scams